edgelesssys/contrast/docs/docs/architecture/secrets.md

 ### Secure persistence

 Remember that persistent volumes from the cloud provider are untrusted.
-Using the workload secret, applications can set up trusted storage on top of untrusted block devices.
+Using the built-in `cryptsetup` subcommand of the initializer, applications can set up trusted storage on top of untrusted block devices based on the workload secret.
+Functionally the initializer will act as a sidecar container which serves to set up a secure mount inside an `emptyDir` mount shared with the main container.

+#### Usage `cryptsetup` subcommand

+The `cryptsetup` subcommand takes two arguments `cryptsetup -d [device-path] -m [mount-point]`, to set up a LUKS-encrypted volume at `device-path` and mount that volume at `mount-point`.

 The following, slightly abbreviated resource outlines how this could be realized:

 :::warning